jKm00/master-courses/TDT4242-advanced-software-engineering/exam-prep/notes.md

 - Testing does not find all defects in a code.
 Code review usually finds different defects then what the test does.
 - Test can not find code smells, where as code review can.
 - Tests can only be implemented in the code, where as review can be used in other areas such as documentation.
-- Reviews can a team share knowledge and best practises
+- Reviews can help a team share knowledge and best practises
 - Tests are only a spot check, where as a reviewer can see the bigger picture

 ## Understand different types of code smell